 How much do conveyancing fees cost?

 Conveyancing fees are one of several costs to be considered when moving house.
-How much you’ll pay for conveyancing will depend on the circumstances of your move.
-It’s important to understand what is and isn’t covered in your conveyancing solicitor’s fees, and how much you can expect to pay in 2023.
+How much you’ll pay for conveyancing will depend on the circumstances of your move, so it’s important to understand what is and isn’t covered in your conveyancing solicitor’s fees, and how much you can expect to pay.
 This guide will take you through everything you need to know about the cost of conveyancing fees when moving house.

 In this guide